Jennifer Grantham

 ACTIVE DESIGN IS A PLANNING STRATEGY PROMOTING PHYSICAL AND MENTAL WELL-BEING TO INFLUENCE THE HEALTH PROBABILITY OF A COMMUNITY.
 INCORPORATING PHYSICAL ACTIVITY INTO DAILY LIFE IS A PLACEMAKING PRIORITY, AS IS ENSURING EQUITABLE ACCESS TO SPACES THAT SUPPORT EVERYDAY LIVABILITY.

-Strength training is an essential skill for developing a healthy body and mind, and making the city your gym is an accessible practice when cities invest in outdoor gym solutions.
+Strength training and aerobic conditioning are essential skills for developing a healthy body and mind, and making the city your gym is an accessible practice when cities invest in outdoor gym solutions.

 — Jennifer Grantham